DeanHazineh/DFlat/readme.md

 ## Version Notes (v3.0.0)

-Updated on April 11, 2024 | V2 -> V3
+Updated on July 12, 2024 | V3 -> V4
 - Documentation is still in development :o
+- (v4) An autodifferentiable RCWA field solver class is added.
 - (v3) Memory problems?
-Gradient checkpointing is added throughout reducing memory when using DFlat at the cost of slightly slower runtimes.
+Gradient checkpointing is added throughout reducing memory when using DFlat.
 - (v3) You can now donwload this package from the PyPi Index!
 - (v3) Datasets and pre-trained models are now downloaded when called insetad of during install.
 Models are now initialized by their name instead of by paths to config files.
 - (v2) This repository is the home for the new and maintained version of DFlat.
 It replaces DFlat-Tensorflow.